Nicholas B. Davies (scientist): Publications

-Media
+Media coverage

 In 2009, his research was featured as a BBC Natural World program "Cuckoo", produced by Mike Birkhead and narrated by David Attenborough.

 In 2011 he presented a BBC Radio 4 documentary entitled 'The Cuckoo'.

-In 2016 he was the subject of a BBC Radio documentary in the series The Life Scientific.
+In 2016 he was interviewed by Jim Al-Khalili for The Life Scientific.

-In 2017 he was the guest of Michael Berkeley on BBC Radio 3 Private Passions.
+In 2017 he was the guest of Michael Berkeley on the BBC Radio 3 show Private Passions.

 In 2017 he appeared in an episode of the BBC Radio 4 Natural Histories series entitled "Cuckoo".